nav2924/Image_Manipulation_Detection/README.md

 obtain the source copy by matching the target copy on the manipulated image using SIFT/ORB/SURF features manually verify all obtained masks

-#### USCISI-CMFD Dataset

-This copy-move forgery detection(CMFD) dataset relies on

-MIT SUN2012 Database
-MS COCO Dataset
-More precisely, we synthesize a copy-move forgery sample using the following steps

-select a sample in the two above dataset select one of its object polygon use both sample image and polgyon mask to synthesize a sample

 ### Model